Ouranosinc/Magpie/docs/permissions.rst

 .. versionadded:: 3.0
     Prior to this version, only plain *permission-names* where employed.
-These are represented by the *implicit* string representation in following versions of `M̀agpie`.
+These are represented by the *implicit* string representation in following versions of `Magpie`.

 As presented in the previous section, every :term:`Permission` in `Magpie` is represented by three (3) elements, namely the ``name``, the ``access`` and the ``scope``.
 These are represented in API responses by both *explicit* and *implicit*